- Central Highlands

 Set off today for the coastal town of Swakopmund, a journey of around six hours, depending on how many stops you make.
 We recommend visiting Twyfelfontein en route.
 Here you can see ancient rock art carved and painted by Bushman tribes thousands of years ago, with over 2,500 engravings and paintings found in the area.
-Cape Cross is also worth a stop to see its large seal colony.

 Day 10 Swakopmund

 You have the whole day to explore Swakopmund and its surrounding area.
 There are lots of activities to enjoy here to suit most ages and interests.
 We highly recommend visiting Pelican Point to see the flamingos and kayak with seals at Walvis Bay.
 Alternatively take in a guided 4x4 day-trip to Sandwich Harbour, a natural sanctuary for migrating birdlife.
 If you feel like a break from four wheels take to the sea on a catamaran excursion on the Atlantic Ocean.

 Spend your final day further exploring Swakopmund.
 The nearby sand dunes provide numerous activity options.
 We suggest joining the Living Desert tour, where a guide shows and teaches you about the smaller wildlife living in the dunes, including geckos, insects and snakes.
 This can easily be arranged locally or we can pre-book this for you.
 You may also like to go quad biking or sand boarding through the dunes for an exhilarating end to your trip.
 Cape Cross, just north of Swakopmund, is also worth a visit to see its large seal colony which can number around 200,000 member!.